Rules

 Grading

 Solutions will be graded based upon several factors including mathematical correctness, supporting arguments, and clarity of presentation.
-Partial credit will be granted.
-Carefully written justifications are required for each problem.
-A correct answer without support will receive very little credit.
+Partial credit may be granted.
+Carefully written justifications are required for each problem solution.
+A correct answer without support will receive very little, if any, credit.
 Scratch work or formulas with no explanation should not be submitted.
-In the case of handwritten submissions, if the submission is illegible it will not be graded.
-If a computer calculation is important or central to the solution, the algorithm that is programmed must be described.
-Source code or executables should NOT be submitted.
+If a computer calculation is important or central to the solution, the algorithm that has programmed or the procedures employed must be described in some detail (in pseudo-code or otherwise).
+Source code or executables should not be submitted.

-The level of difficulty of the problems in each round varies—-some of the questions are very challenging.
-You don't need to solve all six or five in a given round to do well.
-Solving six questions correctly would be an extremely impressive feat!
+The levels of difficulty of the problems in each round varies; some of the questions are very challenging.
+You don't need to solve all in a given round to do well.

 Point Scales